-Year and Program: BA in English, third year
+Year and Program: BA in English, fourth year

 Commuter or Residence Student?
 Commuter!

 Hometown: Technically born in Calgary, but proudly raised right here in Edmonton!

 Why you chose King’s: Coming out of a small high school and a tiny bible school, I was drawn to King’s small class sizes and community focus.
 I love how recognizable the faces of the other students are in the hallways, even if I don’t know them.
 I also heard great things about the programs I was interested in, and I wanted to continue my education in a Christian setting.
 Maybe because of all this, it was kind of a gut feeling.
 I just really wanted to be here.